 After college I have had the opportunity to work in policy and program evaluation at Social Policy Research Associates and healthcare reporting at Close Concerns.
-My most recent work has been with Upworthy, where I curate and iteratively optimize socially meaningful content for “viral” sharing on the internet.
-In the last year, my posts on healthcare reform, wellness, food systems, environmental sustainability, economic justice, and equal opportunity have generated more than 85 million total pageviews.
-In so doing, I’ve been able to cultivate a community of 33,500 followers on Facebook and 8,400 followers on Twitter.
+At Upworthy I curated and iteratively optimized socially meaningful content for “viral” sharing on the internet.
+In the last two years, my posts on healthcare reform, wellness, food systems, environmental sustainability, economic justice, and equal opportunity have generated more than 100 million total pageviews.
+In so doing, I’ve been able to cultivate a community of 34,500 followers on Facebook and 8,000 followers on Twitter.
 Working at Upworthy and writing elsewhere has given me a unique perspective on how folks outside traditional policy and academic spaces think about health, wellness, and the policies between.